Angon-pro/DS-ML_projects/README.md

 **Stack:** Python, Jupyter Notebook, NumPy, Matplotlib, TensorFlow, Keras

+## DLBA final project
+**Description:**\
+A Streamlit application for AI image processing in the frame of the GSOM SPbU Deep Learning for Business Applications course.\
+The app allows you to classify images, extract texts, organize photos by categories and do many other amazing AI things.

+	"DLBA_final_project" directory contains the .ipynb file, the app sources and the project presentation

+**Stack:** Python, Jupyter Notebook, Streamlit, Tesseract, OpenCV, Ultralytics, Transformers, DeepFace

 ## Embeddings and Similarity
 **Description:**\
 Realization of semantic search using cosine distance, GigaChatEmbeddings